 Protect Your Family from the Asbestos Pollution

-Latest researches shows that, in the last couple of years, air pollution is more serious indoors than outdoors, even in the industrialized cities.
+The latest researches shows that, in the last couple of years, air pollution is more serious indoors than outdoors, even in the industrialized cities.
 Considering that people usually spend more time indoors, many are at risk of exposure to pollution, which leads to growing health problems.
 Health effects can be experienced right away, or in some cases, years later.

-One of the most dangerous pollutants is the asbestos.
-Asbestos is mineral fiber found in rock and soil.
+One of the most dangerous pollutants is asbestos.
+Asbestos is a mineral fiber found in rock and soil.
 It is used in building constructions for insulation, because of its fiber strength and heat resistance.
 Mostly, asbestos is used in building materials and in friction products.

 – Automobile clutch and automobile brake